Vietnam.vn - Nền tảng quảng bá Việt Nam

 Kyiv denies ceasefire proposal, Russia shells Pokrovsk

-Russia has been advancing on Pokrovsk for months, according to local authorities, and is now just 10 kilometers (6 miles) from the eastern outskirts of the city.
-The city sits at the crossroads of important rail and road routes that support Ukrainian forces on the eastern front.
-Pokrovsk has long been a target for Moscow’s military, and observers say that if it can take control of the city, the Russian military will gain a major advantage in eastern Ukraine.
+According to local authorities, Russia has been advancing on Pokrovsk for months, now just 10 kilometers (6 miles) from the eastern outskirts of the city.
+The city sits at the intersection of important rail and road routes that support Ukrainian forces on the eastern front.
+Pokrovsk has long been a target for Moscow's military, and observers say taking control of the city would give the Russian military a major advantage in eastern Ukraine.

 Chiến sự Ukraine ngày 935: Kyiv bác tin đề xuất ngừng bắn, Nga pháo kích vào Pokrovsk- Ảnh 1.